 a period of service appropriate to the qualification, based on the above requirements.

-(b) Qualifying service for endorsement of basic certificate of competency for “Trading” or “Fishing” endorsements —
+(b) Qualifying service for annotation of basic certificate of competency for “Trading” or “Fishing” —

 3 months of approved sea service in the industry (i.e. trading or fishing) in vessels of less than 35 metres in length engaged in operations appropriate to the endorsement and obtained within the preceding 5 years.